HaskellEmbedded/book/book.md

 This tells us that the tower receives messages from one channel and gives us a channel that we can use to consume messages produced by it.
 It also creates the latter channel for us and returns its output side.
+Does this remind you of the UNIX pipes?

 ## Periods